The Person: Farha

 IDMC’s Sudan page

-Conflict Displaced Population: 43 million
+Refugee and Displaced Population: 13 million

+A total of 13 million refugees and internally displaced people were being given shelter and assistance under the mandate of the UN’s High Commissioner for Refugees (UNHCR) as of June 2014, the highest number since 1996.
 If they were a nation, the people that have been displaced by violence and conflict around the world would have a population larger than 85% of the countries around the world.

 This population, after having more than likely experienced abuse and the loss of family, friends, and home are then exposed to more violence and abuse–as well as the ravages of hunger, disease, and natural forces–while living in areas that do not have the resources or access to support them.